 You can print your own game materials or order complete sets of game boards, cards, dice, etc. for a one-time cost of $30 per table (6 players).
 All materials are reusable.

-Click here to go to our order page.
+Click here to go to our main shopping cart for Collaboration Journey Games

 Download a pdf file of the Simple version of The Collaboration Journey game by clicking here

-Download a pdf file of the regular version of The Collaboration Journey game by clicking here
+Download a pdf file of the Complex version of The Collaboration Journey game by clicking here

 You can play this exercise with any number of tabletops simultaneously; there is no upper limit to the number of players and you can choose to use groups of 3 to 6 people playing on each game board.
 Facilitation is easy.